Seikanron

-The Seikanron debate.
-Saigō Takamori is sitting in the center.
-1877 painting.
+1877 painting depicting the debate over war on Korea, with Saigō Takamori sitting in the center.

-The Seikanron (征韓論; 정한론; lit.
-'Advocacy of a punitive expedition to Korea' or 'Proposal to Punish Korea' or 'Argument for a Conquest of Korea') was a major political debate in Japan during 1873 regarding a punitive expedition against Korea.
-The Seikanron split the Meiji government and the restoration coalition that had been established against the bakufu, but resulted in a decision not to send a military expedition to Korea.
+In 1873 during the Meiji era, the Japanese government and the restoration coalition established against the bakufu debated intensely over the feasibility of a punitive military expedition against Korea (征韓論 seikanron, (Note: translated variously as 'Advocacy of a punitive expedition to Korea'; 'Proposal to Punish Korea', or 'Argument for a Conquest of Korea') 정한론).
+The Seikanron split the Meiji government into factions, but resulted in a decision not to send a military expedition to Korea.

 Historical background

 After the Meiji Restoration and the overthrow of the Shogunate in 1868, the newly formed Meiji government embarked on reforms to centralize and modernize Japan.
 The Imperial side did not pursue its objective to expel foreign interests from Japan, instead adhering to the treaties signed during the bakumatsu period with the ultimate goal of revising them and building up the nation's strength by continuing with reforms begun under the shogunate.
 In foreign affairs, the government had taken steps to establish a foreign affairs bureau to take over Japan's external relations which was previously conducted by the bakufu.

 Although the shogunate had been overthrown, the Ōuetsu Reppan Dōmei, an alliance of northeastern domains continued resistance to the new government.
 Enomoto Takeaki, a former shogunate naval officer, had taken control of eight of the best warships of the Shōgun's navy and joined the northeastern alliance.
 After the defeat of the Ōuetsu Reppan Dōmei, he had fled farther north to Hokkaido where he occupied the city of Hakodate and set up the Republic of Ezo.
 In the spring of 1869, the central government began operations against the last stronghold of military opposition and in May 1869 opposition forces surrendered.
 Enomoto Takeaki's refusal to surrender and his escape to Hokkaido with a large part of former Tokugawa Navy's best warships embarrassed the Meiji government politically.
 The imperial side had to rely on considerable military assistance from the most powerful domains as the government did not have enough power, especially naval power, to defeat Enomoto on its own.
 Although the rebel forces in Hokkaido surrendered, the government's response to the rebellion demonstrated the need for a strong centralized government.
 Even before the incident the restoration leaders had realized the need for greater political, economic and military centralization.